Astro Warrior

-Astro Warrior (Note: Japanese:アストロウォリアー, Heburn: Asutoro Uoriā) is a 1986 scrolling shooter game developed and published by Sega for the Master System.
-Set in space, the player flies a spaceship shooting enemies and collecting power-ups to reach the mother ship of an invasion force.
-It was originally a bundled game that came with the Master System in Europe.
+Astro Warrior (Note: Japanese:アストロウォリアー, Heburn: Asutoro Uoriā) is a 1986 vertically scrolling shooter developed and published by Sega for the Master System.
+The player pilots a spaceship shooting enemies and collecting power-ups to reach the mother ship of an invasion force.
+It was originally a bundled with the Master System in Europe.

-The game received positive reviews upon release, praising the graphics, weapons and large number of enemies; later retrospective reviews have been more mixed, with critics criticising the generic nature and lack of variety.
+The game received positive reviews for the graphics, weapons and large number of enemies.
+Retrospective reviews have been mixed, with criticism for the generic situation and lack of variety.
 The game was re-released on the Hang-On / Astro Warrior compilation in North America, and the Astro Warrior / Pit Pot compilation in Europe.
 In 1996, Tec Toy re-released the game in Brazil as Sapo Xulé: SOS Lagoa Poluída, and based it on a Brazilian 1980s toy.
 This version was also released in Portugal.

 Plot

 The Devil Star Imperial Forces have established a base on and invaded the Alpha Kentowry system.
 The Solar System Allied Forces have entrusted their Warrior, aboard The Astoro Raider, to attack the invasion force and destroy their mother ship.